sitnyon/data-model-port/README.md

 # data-model-port
-This is the PostGIS data model for management port infrastructure based on QGIS
+This is the PostGIS data model for management port infrastructure based on QGIS (2.18 LTR)

 PostGIS